Research, Scholarship, and Public Education

 Between 2015 and 2019, the NFVLC Director led a team in a federally-funded five-year national study, “Child Custody Outcomes in Cases Involving Abuse and Alienation Allegations” (2019) (“Family Court Outcomes Study”) that produced the first empirical data measuring national trends in family courts’ responses to abuse allegations.
 It is also the first research study to assess courts’ responses to child abuse as well as intimate partner violence claims.
 This new data proves quantitatively what many experts and survivors have reported anecdotally, that family courts adjudicating custody and access are failing to take seriously reports of a parent’s dangerousness, frequently reject mothers’ and children’s reports of domestic abuse, and award custody to alleged – and known - abusers at surprising rates.

-NFVLC leadership regularly presents at national and international conferences and events, and provides trainings for professionals, to raise awareness about the systemic problems in family courts.
-We consult on state, national, and international policy development, including on the recently issued UNSRVAW Custody Report, presented to the United Nations Human Rights Council in June 2023.
+NFVLC leadership regularly presents at national and international conferences and consults on policy development at the state, national, and international levels, including on the recently issued UNSRVAW Custody Report, presented to the United Nations Human Rights Council in June 2023.

 Denial of Family Violence in Court: An Empirical Analysis and Path Forward for Family Law